zengin/microsoft-graph-docs/api-reference/beta/api/driveitem-list-permissions.md

 ### Errors

-Read the [Error Responses][error-response] topic for more information about how errors are returned.
+For information about how errors are returned, see [Error responses][error-response].

 ## Example